worldviewer/refactor/README.md

 Split up mobile and desktop into separate files.
 Eliminated redundant checks for device type.
 Placed utility functions into a separate static class.
 Nothing has blown up yet.

+Noticing that some of the mobile functionality has evaporated.
+Will get to that soon.